dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T741: Leadership should be based on merit, not hierarchy.
+### T741: Leadership should be merit-based, not hierarchically imposed.

 |Support|
 |---|